 Bereavement due to suicide

-The purpose of the inquest or (in Scotland) the fatal accident inquiry is to assess the circumstances surrounding the death and to identify any issues of public concern or safety.
+The purpose of the inquest, or the FAI in Scotland, is to assess the circumstances surrounding the death and to identify any issues of public concern or safety.
 The court will identify whether anything might be done to help avoid similar deaths in future.
-The court does not apportion blame for the death or make any findings of fault.
+The court does not assign (apportion) blame for the death or make any findings of fault at the inquest or FAI.

-People may have to wait many months for the inquest hearing or fatal accident inquiry.
-Some people we talked to found the long wait difficult and felt their lives were on hold while the inquest process was “hanging over them”.
-However, the delay can also be quite helpful.
+People may have to wait many months for the inquest hearing or FAI.
+Some people we talked to found the long wait time difficult and felt that their lives were 'on hold' while the inquest process was 'hanging over' them.
+However, the delay can also be quite helpful for people to take time to manage other things and come to terms with what has happened.

 Lucy found it hard to make decisions while she was waiting for the inquest hearing.
 The hearing made her re-live the events and felt like a “second bereavement”.